-The stewards may exclude a vehicle whose construction is deemed to be dangerous.
+The stewards may exclude prohibit the participation of a vehicle whose construction is deemed to be dangerous.
+Should the relevant information become apparent during a session, such a decision may apply with immediate effect.

 1.4 Compliance with the regulations